 You can use professionals like TruGreen Lawn to handle the problem for you.

 This is why fertilizers and lawn care are so important to the basic maintenance of your yard.
-For those of you who look for service in Florida, please check https://www.lawncare.net/service-areas/florida/
+Check for reputable services like: https://www.lawncare.net/service-areas/florida/ to give you a great idea of what professionals offer and at what prices.

 1. What Kind of Grass